California Beach Restoration and Erosion Control Programs

 - Using this knowledge to prevent future erosion.

 California's coast, one of our most precious resources, is a naturally eroding shoreline.
 It is both economically and socially important to minimize the loss of the State's beaches and to preserve its coastal resources.
-When erosion threatens to damage valuable public infrastructure, or there is not enough beach width to accommodate the recreational needs of the local population and the State's many visitors, beach erosion control projects at carefully selected places can halt the erosion.
+When erosion threatens to damage valuable public infrastructure, or there is not enough beach width to accommodate the recreational needs of the local population and the State's many visitors, beach erosion control projects at carefully selected places can slow the erosion.